 Self-Hosted Databrain

-If you’re running a self-hosted Databrain instance, add the DATABRAIN_API_URL environment variable pointing to your API:
+If you’re running a self-hosted Databrain instance, set DATABRAIN_API_URL to the API origin for that instance.

 {